-The Switch can be managed with SNMP Manager software.
+You can manage the Switch with SNMP Manager software.
 The SNMP agent decodes the incoming SNMP messages and responds to requests with MIB objects stored in the database.
 The SNMP agent updates the MIB objects to generate statistics and counters.